kcoopermiller/arrowmancer-gym/README.md

 <img alt="Demo GIF" src="https://github.com/kcoopermiller/arrowmancer-gym/assets/44559144/adec638c-729d-4c72-9635-3cc7d346a5c4" width="40%" height="40%"/>

 ### TODO
-- [ ] Units can currently attack the enemy from anywhere on grid.
-Need to change, so they can only attack if adjacent to the enemy
+- [ ] Units can currently attack the enemy from anywhere on the grid.
+Need to change so they can only attack if adjacent to the enemy
 - [ ] Fix unit swapping
 - [ ] Adjust reward for combos
+- [ ] Add abilities and passives